 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-Currently, the Authority has one item, deferred pension outflows, that qualifies for reporting in this category.
-The pension obligation amounts are deferred, and the length of the expense recognition period is equal to the average of the expected remaining service lives of all employees that are provided with pensions through the pension plan, determined as of the beginning of the measurement period.
+The Authority has one item, deferred pension outflows, that qualifies for reporting in this category.
+Pension outflows consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, and also the differences between projected and actual earnings on pension plan investments.

-E. Assets, Liabilities, Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position

-7. Deferred Outflows of Resources and Deferred Inflows of Resources (Continued)
+- E. Assets, Liabilities, Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position - 7.
+Deferred Outflows of Resources and Deferred Inflows of Resources (Continued)

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has only one type of item, deferred pension inflows, that qualifies for reporting in this category.
-The differences between projected and actual earnings on pension plan investments are recognized over a five-year period.
+The Authority has one item, deferred pension inflows, that qualifies for reporting in this category.
+Pension inflows consist of differences between expected and actual pension plan economic experience and pension plan changes in proportionate share.